kev187038/SpaceInvadersEnvironment-for-RLAgents/README.md

 A "light-weigth" Q-Table was given for testing purposes, since I couldn't upload a 9Gigabyte one directly.
-The bigger one can be tested on the provided Colab Notebook.
+The bigger one can be trained and tested on the provided Colab Notebook.
 When the mp4 video is created using test.py, if it can't be visualized on local, this site can be used for visualization instead:
 	https://jumpshare.com/viewer/mp4
  The following need to be installed: